 Drone regulations and corporate compliance requirements are changing quickly, so Admins can update checklists as often as they need to.
 Skyward retains past versions of checklists for safekeeping.

-Checklists work dynamically across cloud and mobile apps.
-So, you can pull up a checklist and begin it on your computer at work, leave, and continue where you left off on a mobile device out in the field.
+Checklists work dynamically across.
+So, you can pull up a checklist and begin it on your computer at work, leave, and continue out in the field.

 I like to think of customizable checklists as a win-win-win:

 - They support consistent flights (and consistently high-quality deliverables)

 - They help drone program managers work with corporate compliance teams to develop low-risk workflows

 - And they ensure that every flight team operates safely while following company and regulatory rules

 Customizable checklists are a natural extension of the standard operating procedures in Take Flight and other general operating manuals.
 For those of you just beginning to launch a drone program now: I highly recommend downloading a sample of Take Flight to get an idea of the protocols and checklists you’ll need as you begin operating.